Where is the water department?

 What do I do if I have a leak?

 If a leak occurs during the business or after hours, please call the Utility Billing Division for a service technician to turn off your water so repairs can be made.
-Call the Utility Billing Division once your repairs are made and your water is back on.
-It is okay for your plumber to turn back on your water.
-If the leak causes your bill to go up higher than normal, contact the Utility Billing Division to learn available billing options.
+Call the Utility Billing Division once your repairs are made and call the Utility Billing Division to get your water turned back on.

 How often is my meter read and how is it read?